M.I.’s Mother Fleming

 M.I.
-Mother’s Keeper was founded in 2015, in honor of a courageous woman, my mother, and many like her, who has personally managed to live with the obstacles and challenges that having a Mental illness brings.
+Mother’s Keeper was founded in 2015, in honor of a courageous woman, Ms. Regina Fleming and many like her, who have personally managed to live with the obstacles and challenges that having a Mental illness brings.

 M.I.
 Mother’s Keeper aims to help improve community relations, housing circumstances, health advocacy, family initiatives, and all pertinent matters that will elevate & empower our folks in and around the Mental Health community that we serve.
 We will also seek to affiliate and align ourselves with those organizations that have already paved the way for our patrons to receive such great services in our Mental Health community, and those who continue the fight effortlessly, and diligently.

 Join our Movement of Empowerment Today!
-We’re helping to “Educate & Empower” the community one church, school, civic organization, apartment community, corporation, etc. at a time; we would love it if we could add your organization to our movement of “Empowerment”!
+We’re helping to “Educate & Empower” the community one church, school, civic organization, legislator, apartment community, corporation, etc. at a time; we would love it if we could add your organization to our

 M.I.
 Mother’s Keeper Wants